Social security contributions

 Provincial retail sales tax (PST)

-The provinces of British Columbia, Manitoba, and Saskatchewan each levy a PST (in addition to the 5% GST) at 7%, 7% (a proposed decrease to 6% has been postponed until further notice), and 6%, respectively, on most purchases of tangible personal property, software, and certain services.
+The provinces of British Columbia, Manitoba, and Saskatchewan each levy a PST (in addition to the 5% GST) at 7%, 7%, and 6%, respectively, on most purchases of tangible personal property, software, and certain services.

 PST generally does not apply to purchases of taxable goods, software, and services acquired for resale; registered vendors can claim this resale exemption by providing to their suppliers either their PST number or a purchase exemption certificate.
 Certain exemptions also exist for use in manufacturing, farming, and fisheries.

-British Columbia will be extending its PST registration requirements to out-of-province vendors.
+British Columbia has extended its PST registration requirements to out-of-province vendors.
 Effective 1 April 2021, non-residents of British Columbia located:

 - in Canada that sell taxable goods, or